django/deps/draft/0020-annual-release-cycle.rst

 for December 2027). ``2028.0`` is released in January 2028 and is supported for three years on the terms above.

+Django 6.2 LTS, released April 2027, continues to receive security support per DEP 4 alongside the first feature releases under this DEP, with its support window concluding in April 2030.

 Motivation
 ==========